epics-modules/asyn/_sources/asynPortDriver.rst.txt

   asynCommon, so that bit is added in the base class.
 - A mask which defines which asyn interfaces can generate interrupts (callbacks).
   In this case that is asynInt32, asynFloat64, and asynFloat64Array.
-- A mask which defines the asyn attributes for this driver. asyn currently defines two attribute bits, ASYN_CANBLOCK and ASYN_MULTIDEVICE.
+- A mask which defines the asyn attributes for this driver. asyn currently defines three attribute bits, ASYN_CANBLOCK, ASYN_MULTIDEVICE and ASYN_DESTRUCTIBLE.
 ASYN_CANBLOCK must be set for drivers that perform "slow" operations on their interfaces, requiring asynManager to create a separate port thread for them and to use asynchronous device support.
 ASYN_MULTIDEVICE must be set for drivers that support more than one asyn address, for example a driver used to support a 16-channel A/D converter.
+ASYN_DESTRUCTIBLE must be set for drivers that need to release resources on IOC exit; such drivers need a working destructor and override asynPortDriver::shutdown if necessary.
 - A flag to tell asynManager that it should automatically attempt to connect to this device when a call is made on its interfaces.
 This results in a call to asynCommon->connect().
 - A priority flag for the port thread that asynManager will create if ASYN_CANBLOCK